Recording Connection grad Ryan Venable on Bieber, Travis Scott, and Saying Yes to Challenges

 But if you’re just always looking for something to be popping off at all times…for Travis Scott to be here or Mike Jones or whoever, if you’re just here looking for the fun all the time, and needing direct rewards and stimulation, then you just don’t, it’s going to take you a little bit longer to understand what type of job this is.

-The ability for this program to be able to just sit behind an engineer is an incredible opportunity that you can learn so much from.
+To be able to just sit behind an engineer is an incredible opportunity that you can learn so much from.
 You can read a book all you want, but seeing an engineer working and seeing how they adapt and troubleshoot and why they do this or that is one of the best ways to learn.”

 RC mentor Josh Monroy on Getting Hired by Ludacris and Doing JoJo’s “Mad Love”